carlosdubus/gamesearch/README.md

 `GSEARCH_CONFIG_FILE=/path/to/config.json python ingest.py`

-### feeds
+### config.feeds

-The config file contains the available feeds.
-Each feed requires at least the `path` key.
+The config `feeds` key contains the available feeds.
+Each feed config requires at least the `path` key.

 The `path` key is the module.class path to import from python.
 This allow us to install third party feeds using pip, and just reference them in the config file.

 The `params` path is a dictionary of arguments to send to the feed constructor.

-`ingest` is a boolean that specifies if this feed should be ingested or not when running `ingest.py`
+`ingest` is a boolean that specifies if this feed should be ingested or not when running `ingest.py`.

+## Feed class

+The only requirement of a feed class is to implement the __iter__ method.
+See `gamesearch/feeds/giantbomb.py`.
+The __iter__ method should return a generator that yields game objects. `JsonFeed` is a base class that can be used by child feeds that handle jsondata.